Twentieth Anniversary Macintosh: Production and release

-Reception
+Reception and legacy

-The TAM was criticized for being too expensive compared to other computers.
-PC World placed the TAM as 25th in their "Worst Tech Products of All Time" feature in 2006, citing it as one of the priciest listed personal computer with played-out specs.
-Furthermore, Steve Jobs reportedly disliked the TAM in 1997 before he re-joined Apple.
+The Twentieth Anniversary Macintosh was criticized for being too expensive compared to other computers.
+PC World placed the TAM as 25th in their "Worst Tech Products of All Time" feature in 2006, citing it as one of the priciest listed personal computer despite offering comparatively modest hardware.

-Legacy
+Both of Apple's founders, Steve Wozniak and Steve Jobs, were on stage at Macworld when the Twentieth Anniversary Macintosh was announced, and both received a TAM.
+When Wozniak allowed people to see into his office via webcam in the late 1990s, his TAM was visible on his desk.
+Jobs reportedly "hated" the TAM.

-While the Twentieth Anniversary Macintosh may not have been a well-known machine for its time, nor a big seller, it did have a lasting influence on personal computers.
-Jony Ive refined the original concept of the TAM.
-He then became director of the Industrial Design Group, in charge of designing later computers.
-The LCD-based all-in-one design was revisited with the iMac G4 (2002), while the iMac G5 (2004) re-introduced the vertically mounted internal components.
-The removable trackpad of the TAM also shares similarities with the Magic Trackpad.
+Jony Ive was a member of the design team for the Twentieth Anniversary Macintosh before becoming head of Apple's Industrial Design Group.
+Several design concepts introduced in the TAM, including the LCD-based all-in-one form factor, later appeared in products such as the iMac G4 and iMac G5.

 In popular culture

-Due to its unconventional design, the TAM has been featured in numerous films and television series, including:
+The Twentieth Anniversary Macintosh has been featured in numerous films and television series, including: